-The receiver applies linear filter on the received signal to obtain the received symbol.
-We consider both matched filter and linear MMSE receivers and assume, without loss of generality, that user 1 is the user of interest.
-The matched filter for user 1 is given by

-where we let $\bst_k \triangleq \bH_k\bs_k$, which is the effective signature for user $k$.
+The receiver applies a linear filter on the received signal to obtain the received symbol.
+We consider both the matched filter and linear MMSE receiver and assume, without loss of generality, that user 1 is the user of interest.
+The matched filter for user 1 is given by $\bc_1 = \bst_1$ where we let $\bst_k \triangleq \bH_k\bs_k$, which is the effective signature for user $k$.
 The matched filter is simple and can be a performance benchmark for a more complex receiver.
 The associated SINR is given by